It’s quick short term finance for a purchase or remortgage.

 An experienced developer had purchased an empty office block for £450,000 which had planning permission to convert into six flats.
 The work was going to take eight months which included an extension.

-Because of the type of the work and the property had no current income we applied for a bridging loan over 18 months.
+Because of the refurbishment and the property had no current income we applied for a bridging loan over 18 months.

-The type of work was classed as heavy refurbishment and he had a 25% deposit.
-He had the money for the refurbishment and could also cover the monthly interest from his existing property portfolio.
+The type of work was classed as heavy refurbishment and our client had a 25% deposit and funds for the work.
+They could also cover the monthly interest from their existing property portfolio.

 The finance was agreed to provide enough time to finish the refurbishment and remortgage.
-We had already identified that several lenders would provide the exit route on a BTL Mortgage which gave him the comfort that his exit route was in place.
+We had already identified that several lenders would provide the exit route on a BTL Mortgage which gave our client the comfort that the exit route for the bridge was in place.

 Bridging Finance Questions